 Virtualmin can easily be installed on almost all major Linux distributions.
-As part of the Linux cPanel series, I have reviewed Virtualmin and provided step-by-step instructions on how to install it on Linux.
+As part of the Linux cPanel series, I have reviewed Virtualmin and provided step-by-step instructions on installing it on Linux.
 Follow this guide for installation instructions.

 The first time login will start a setup wizard.
 It is important to carefully select options as it’ll craft Virtualmin depending on how you want to use it.
 Only select the services you need to save important system resources.

-As in this article, we are setting up our email server, so we will enable all the email services we need such as SpamAssassin and Clam AV.
-Remember, all these services require system memory to run properly, it is advised to only run these services when the system calls for it.
-The wizard will ask for how to run a specific service on the system.
+As in this article, we are setting up our email server to enable all the email services we need, such as SpamAssassin and Clam AV.
+Remember, all these services require system memory to run properly; it is advised only to run these services when the system calls for it.
+The wizard will ask how to run a specific service on the system.

-SpamAssassin as the name suggests assassinates the spammy emails.
+SpamAssassin, as the name suggests, assassinates spammy emails.
 It scans all the emails and lands all the spammy emails in the spam box.

 ClamAV scans all the emails for any harmful links and attachments.
 It consumes around 100M RAM.
-If you choose to run the ClamAV scanner, it will consume 100M memory but will faster the email processing.
+If you choose to run the ClamAV scanner, it will consume 100M memory and faster email processing.

-The rest of the steps of the wizard are simple and I have discussed in this article.
+The rest of the wizard steps are simple, and I have discussed them in this article.
 If you still need any help, please let me know in the comment section below.